IAMPathak2702/DahnIndia/README.md

 It's also *faster* to fit at this scale (~4.5k rows) - its `O(n²)`-ish training cost only starts to hurt at scales this project never reaches.
-Going in, I'd assumed OCSVM would be "more sensitive to feature scaling and kernel choice, slower... not obviously better."
-Turns out that was wrong on both counts - a good reminder to actually check assumptions like that instead of shipping them as fact.
+Before running the numbers, OCSVM looked like it would be more sensitive to feature scaling and kernel choice, and slower - neither held up here.

-**So why does IsolationForest still ship instead of OCSVM?** Honestly, the margin is real but modest - about 1.4pp PR-AUC, 3pp F1 - and I weighed it against two things that aren't in the metrics: (1) OCSVM needs a fitted `StandardScaler` bundled into the artifact and applied identically at serving time, which is a second stateful object that has to stay version-locked with the model - exactly the kind of train/serve skew risk `app/features.py` was written to avoid elsewhere in this repo; (2) this comparison is a single stratified split validated across 5 seeds, not full k-fold cross-validation, and I didn't sweep OCSVM's `nu`/`gamma` the way I swept IsolationForest's params - so I'm not fully confident the gap is optimized on either side. **If I had another hour, switching the default to One-Class SVM would be the first thing I'd go validate properly** - the evidence is real, not hand-waved.
+**IsolationForest still ships instead of OCSVM, for two reasons that aren't in the metrics table.** First, OCSVM needs a fitted `StandardScaler` bundled into the artifact and applied identically at serving time - a second stateful object that has to stay version-locked with the model, exactly the kind of train/serve skew risk `app/features.py` was written to avoid elsewhere in this repo.
+Second, this comparison is a single stratified split validated across 5 seeds, not full k-fold cross-validation, and OCSVM's `nu`/`gamma` never got the same sweep IsolationForest's params did - so the ~1.4pp PR-AUC / ~3pp F1 gap isn't fully optimized on either side yet. **Switching the default to One-Class SVM is next on the list** - a proper k-fold sweep first, then the swap.
 See §8.

 ## 3. Preprocessing